Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Motivating Examples Scenarios

 \subsection{Suboptimal Safe Control}

-Second, we consider the case in which the slow subsystem~\eqref{eq:slow_system_generic} is a given plant, while the fast one~\eqref{eq:fast_system_generic} is an optimization algorithm aimed at finding a safe control input that minimizes the distance from a desired but possibly unsafe control action.
+Second, we consider a setup in which the slow subsystem~\eqref{eq:slow_system_generic} is a given plant, while the fast one~\eqref{eq:fast_system_generic} is an optimization algorithm aimed at finding a safe control input that minimizes the distance from a desired but possibly unsafe control action.
 We formulate this scenario by introducing, for all $t \in \R_+$, an optimization problem of the form